DataPowered/DataPowered.io_site/site/content/post/2017-10-18-post-LA-maps-of-crime.md

 author = ["Caterina"]
 +++

-> This content was first published on [The Data Team @ The Data Lab blog](https://thedatateam.silvrback.com/la-maps-of-crime).

 I’ve recently come across [data.gov](https://catalog.data.gov/dataset?res_format=CSV) — a huge resource for open data.
 At the time of writing, there are close to 17,000 freely available datasets stored there, including [this one](https://catalog.data.gov/dataset/crime-data-from-2010-to-present) offered by the LAPD.
 Interestingly, this dataset includes almost 1.6M records of criminal activity occurring in LA since 2010 — all of them described according to a variety of measures (you can read about them [here](https://data.lacity.org/A-Safe-City/Crime-Data-from-2010-to-Present/y8tr-7khq)).